jeppesens/husqvarna_automower/README.md

 ### Manual installation

-1. Download the `husqvarna_automower.zip` file from the repository [release section](https://github.com/Thomas55555/husqvarna_automower/releases).
+1. Download the `husqvarna_automower_map.zip` file from the repository [release section](https://github.com/Thomas55555/husqvarna_automower_map/releases).

-2. Extract and copy the content into the path `/config/custom_components/husqvarna_automower` of your HA installation.
+2. Extract and copy the content into the path `/config/custom_components/husqvarna_automower_map` of your HA installation.

    Do **not** download directly from the `main` branch.